movementlabsxyz/MIP/MIP/mip-74/README.md

 1. The source chain Native Bridge contract checks if the rate limit `rate_limit_source` is exceeded if it would apply the transaction.
     1. If the rate limit is exceeded the transaction is rejected.
     1. Else the transaction is accepted.

-**Algorithm for the Native Bridge contract on the target chain**

-1. The target chain Native Bridge contract checks if the rate limit `rate_limit_target` is exceeded if it would apply the transaction.
-    1. If the rate limit is exceeded the transaction is rejected.
-    1. If the rate limit is not exceeded the transaction is accepted.

-The following algorithm is a recommendation for the operation of the Relayer:

-**(Optional) Algorithm for the Relayer**

-1. The Relayer receives an event that a transaction was accepted.
-1. The Relayer checks if the rate limit `rate_limit_target` is exceeded if it would apply the transaction.
-(The Relayer may keep locally the budget on the target chain, or it could read the contract state).
-    1. If the rate limit is exceeded the transaction has to be put on hold.
-    1. Else the Relayer sends a transfer transaction to the target chain.

 ## Reference Implementation